InstruGo/instrugo-backend/README.md

 This repository contains just the backend of InstruGo.
 To run the frontend go see README.md in the frontend repository.

+## Prerequisites

+You will need Node.js >= 16, yarn and Docker with docker compose installed on your machine.

 ## Install dependencies

 ```bash